What is a macular hole?

 The eye is often compared to a camera.
 The front of the eye contains a lens that focuses images on the inside of the back of the eye.
 This area, called the retina, is covered with special nerve cells that react to light, like film in a camera.
 These nerve cells are very close together in the middle of the retina where the eye focuses the images that we see.
 This small part of the retina is called the macula.

 Sometimes the nerve cells of the macula become separated from each other and pull away from the back surface of the eye forming a hole.
-This is called a macular hole.
+This is called a macular hole and can affect vision in a variety of ways.

 Why do people get macular holes?